ucb-rit/savio-training-python-jupyter-fall-2021/sections/jupyter.md

 Let's take a quick look at Jupyter on OOD now: https://ood.brc.berkeley.edu

 ---
+## Recap of Jupyter notebooks via OOD

+- If running an OOD session via Slurm, you need to select appropriate Slurm flags, analogous to submitting jobs.
+- If running via Slurm, you can see the status of your job with squeue as with a usual Slurm job.
+- If you see that OOD is repeatedly giving you an authentication window, you need to close any other browser tabs using OOD, or go back to your previous tab.
+- Compute on shared Jupyter node for debugging/exploration is limited to 1 core and 2 GB memory.

+---
 # Jupyter kernels

 Every Jupyter Notebook uses a kernel, which provides programming language